ovidon83/getyourtester/README.md

 1. Make sure your GitHub repository has a webhook configured to:
    - Send events to your smee.io URL
-   - Send "Issue comments" events
+   - Send "Pull requests" and "Issue comments" events
    - Content type should be "application/json"

-2. Create a pull request in your repository
+2. **Automatic Analysis**: When you create a pull request, Ovi QA Agent automatically:
+   - ⚡ Analyzes the PR for critical issues and deal-breakers
+   - 🚨 Posts a quick summary highlighting any blocking issues
+   - ✅ Provides a ship/no-ship recommendation with reasoning

-3. Comment `/test` on the PR to request testing
+3. **Detailed Analysis**: For comprehensive analysis, comment `/ovi-details` on the PR to get:
-4. The webhook server will:
-   - Add a "testing-requested" label to the PR
-   - **🤖 Ovi QA Agent analyzes the PR** and generates comprehensive insights
-   - Post an acknowledgment comment with AI-powered analysis
-   - Store the test request in the local database
-   - (Optionally) Send a notification email
+   - 🔍 Detailed change review with smart questions
+   - 🧪 Complete test recipe (critical path, edge cases, automation plan)
+   - ⚠️ Risk assessment and recommendations

+4. **Legacy Support**: You can still use `/test` for traditional manual testing requests

-5. View the test request in the dashboard at http://localhost:3000/dashboard
+5. View all requests in the dashboard at http://localhost:3000/dashboard

 ## Webhook Implementation